Keyword for this page: District Grants

 District Grants Team

-The Grants Team helps plan special projects and writes funding proposals, often collaborating across departments and the community, to win competitive grants ranging from Head Start to Career Education.
+The Grants Team helps plan special projects and writes funding proposals, often collaborating across departments and the community, to win competitive grants ranging from school Improvement to After-School programs.

 Revenues realized from competitive grants written by or made possible by the District Grants Team total $79 Million over the past five years.

 2013/2017 Polk County Significant Competitive Awards: